Sew a Simple Digital Camera Case

 Step 3: Sew the Back sides

 Take one of the long arms and and fold it so that it is lined up with the curved piece with right sides together.
-Sew.
+Stitch using a 1/4″ seam allowance.
 Repeat for the other side.

 Step 4: sew the front sides

-Sew the front corners together on each side to form a box shape.
+Stitch the front corners together on each side to form a box shape also using a 1/4″ seam allowance.
 Turn right sides out.
 Create a crease on the front bottom to further delineate the box.

 Step 5: Sew the lining